Stacktape

 Scaling policy

-• A scaling policy specifies CPU and memory metric thresholds which trigger the scaling process.
+A scaling policy defines the CPU and memory thresholds that trigger scaling.

 ContainerWorkloadScalingPolicy API reference